navyanidhi/CrowdFunding_Platform/crowdfunding_platform/readme.md

-# WeRaise Crowdfunding Platform - Backend
+# Crowdfunding Platform - Backend

-This repository contains the backend codebase for the WeRaise crowdfunding platform.
+This repository contains the backend codebase for the crowdfunding platform.

 ## Features
 This things has to be done